joesuf4/home/README.md

 large source trees typical for embedded development work.
 I've included some primitive documentation for it below.

+# WSL-specific setup

+I have python, emacs, mingw+git, and Docker Desktop locally installed in Windows itself.
+No Windows IDE/compiler whatsoever.
+All of my emacs-related LSP daemons run via Ubuntu-based custom software builds through *.bat shims in ~winhome/bin.

+I keep ~winhome under this git repo, as well as Ubuntu's ~ dir.
+I have .zshrc aliases to make synchronization via git push/pull trivial.
+I rely on Powershell for CLI Terminal sessions, and drop into my Ubuntu install via the `wsl` command.

+This is my preferred business environment to work within, and my employer gives me amazing hardware and software support, so I don't need Windows admin privs to get it done.
+Fuck Apple, **this** is the cat's meow.

+I have static builds of my Linux observability toolchain living in ~/bin along with a lot of other interesting things.
+These are stand-alone tools that will execute on any reasonably current Linux bare-metal host, or running Linux-based container.

 ## Parallel Find Filename Xargs Grep (~/bin/pffxg.sh)

 ### TLDR; 4x faster than any other parallelized-recursive-grep solution.